paccao/Clicker/ideas.md

     -   biosphere health impact on each round
     -   How many trees you begin with

+-   Morning interactive ideas

+    -   interactive minigames (each day has different tasks to save the planet)
+        -   Osu
+        -   pick up seeds, plant them in a pattern, then minecraft bone meal -

 -   Tutorial (info boxes with small text?)
 -   on show game, 'alert' player with a box element that fades out and says `welcome ${playerName}`